LiliaFramework/Lilia/documentation/docs/compatibility.md

 **Technical Details**

 Bridges CAMI's permission system with Lilia's built-in administrator system, allowing addons that depend on CAMI to function properly while maintaining Lilia's permission structure.

 ---

-### DarkRP

-**Purpose**

-Provides utility shims and compatibility functions for addons designed for DarkRP.

-**Features**

-* Provides helper functions like `isEmpty`, `findEmptyPos`, and text wrapping
-* Implements `formatMoney`, `createEntity`, and `createCategory` shims
-* Recreates widely used DarkRP globals and utilities

-**Technical Details**

-Recreates widely used DarkRP globals and utilities so community & GMODStore addons can run under Lilia without modification.

----